justinnamilee/IPdiff/README.md

 | `json`   | `/json`   | 5     |
 | `ip`     | `/ip`     | 5     |

-> Note: The *Limit* is the rate-limit for that end-point.
+> Note: The *Limit* is the rate-limit for that endpoint.

 ---